The hand is formed of multiple small bones making joints with

-numerous muscle and tendon attachments to it.
-Hand is designed
+numerous muscle and tendon attachments to it and is designed

 for doing precise and powerful dexterity.
 Often, the problem arises

-due to repeated use of hand function without right precautions.
+due to repeated use of hand function without the right precautions.

 The most common causes of hand pain are;

-Trigger finger(s)/ thumb is a condition which presents out of blue with painful locking of finger(s)/ thumb.
-The reason for the condition is still unknown.
-Often, it is common amongst people with hand arthritis.
+Trigger finger(s)/thumb is a condition which presents out of the blue with painful locking of finger(s)/thumb; the reason for the condition is still unknown.
+Often, it is most common amongst people with hand arthritis.

 Tendinopathy (known as "tendonitis")

 Tendinopathy is another common problem which leads to have pain and reduced hand function particularly with gripping and fine activities such as opening jars, milk cans.
 This is a condition which predominantly affects women.